tarabogavelli/creative_embedded_systems_module2/README.md

 # Interactive Devices

 This repository contains Arduino code written in C++ and Processing code written in Java for an interactive devices project using an ESP32 and a joystick to move a dot around a screen.
+The ESP32 and joystick are connected to eachother using single core wires and a breadboard.
+The ESP32 runs Arduino code which sends information from the sensors (joystick and switch) to the processing code.
+The processing code creates a display with a black background with the word RAINBOW written in rainbow colors and a small white dot.
+The dot can be moved around the screen using the joystick and when the switch is pressed the dot enlarges and both the dot and text start rapidly changing color.
+Images and videos and shown below.

 ## Materials
 • ESP32 TTGO T-Display <br />